 Why We Choose Play Therapy

-While there are many evidence-based therapies for children, one of the primary methods we use at Family-Strategies Counseling & Mediation is play therapy.
-Play therapy builds on the natural way that children learn about themselves and their relationship to the world.
-Play therapy has proven to help children with various social, emotional, behavioral, and learning problems.
-They learn about being more responsible for their behaviors and develop more successful coping strategies.
+While there are many evidence-based therapies for children, play therapy is one of the primary methods we use at Family-Strategies Counseling & Mediation.
+Not only does play therapy builds on the natural way that children learn about the world, but play therapy has proven to help children with various social, emotional, behavioral, and learning problems.
+They know about being more responsible for their behaviors and develop more successful coping strategies.
 Through play therapy, children learn:

 - How to Communicate with others